ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ## 4. Likelihood of Infection By Quarter of Year

-To gain highlight the varying levels of transmission of COVID-19 across different quarters of the the following SQL query was developed and excuted.
+To gain highlight the varying levels of transmission of COVID-19 across different quarters of the the following SQL query was developed and executed.

 ```sql
 SELECT